ryandhasgit/Comedy/Beat Bin/Beats - Emotions We're Suspending From the Mood Ring.md

 Became overloaded at Trump rallies, causing the ring to overload and explode.

 Carsickness
-Though functioned as an early-warning system, the ring's hue is creating negative associations with the color green.
+Though functioned as an early-warning system, the ring's hue is creates negative associations with the color green.

 The pit in your stomach from dropping on a roller-coaster